alan-turing-institute/scivision/docs/scip/0001-model-dependencies.md

 A runtime error caused by an installation problem can be particularly confusing.

-An additional challenge comes if scivision users wish to load scivision catalog models that have conflicting package (or Python version) dependencies in the same Python environment or notebook.
+An additional challenge comes if Scivision users wish to load Scivision catalog models that have conflicting package (or Python version) dependencies in the same Python environment or notebook.

 ## Evaluation